alttch/pptop/doc/plugin_development.rst

         '''
         #...

-Variable *__version__** should always be present in custom plugin module.
-If module want to use colors, it's better to use prepared colors in *ppptop.palette*.
+Variable *__version__* should always be present in custom plugin module.
+If module want to use colors, it's better to use prepared colors from *pptop.palette*.

 Class *Plugin* should have help documentation inside, it is displayed when user press *F1* key.